Orpington: Sport and leisure

-There are rugby, football, tennis and cricket pitches in Goddington Park which are used by Westcombe Park RFC, Orpington Cricket Club and Orpington Football Club.
+There are rugby, football, tennis and cricket pitches in Goddington Park which are used by Westcombe Park RFC, Orpington Cricket Club, Orpington Football Club and Locksbottom Town FC.
 Westcombe Park RFC competes in National League 3 London & SE (four leagues below premiership rugby).
 'Combe' moved from the Blackheath area to Orpington in 1936.
 Cray Wanderers F.C., established in 1860 no longer plays in Orpington, but now shares a ground with Bromley F.C.
 On 3 October 2014 Cray Wanderers signed a conditional contract to purchase Flamingo Park Sports Centre on the A20 Sidcup bypass.
 The club subsequently obtained planning permission from Bromley Council for a new sporting community hub, featuring a new multi-sport stadium with a spectator capacity of 2,200.
-However, in July 2016 new London Mayor Sadiq Kahn vetoed the plan as part of his pledge to protect green belt land.
-The plan will now be heard by the Secretary of State for Communities and Local Government in order to give a final ruling on a new ground for Cray Wanderers.
+However, in July 2016 new London Mayor Sadiq Khan vetoed the plan as part of his pledge to protect green belt land.

+Orpington Boxing Club has produced numerous amateur champions.
+It moved to Westerham in 1986.
+The club closed in 2013 due to lack of funding, but reopened in Pettswood in 2024 with a 15 year lease.

 Since 1985, members of Orpington Road Runners have met every Tuesday near The Buff Pub and on Sundays at High Elms Country Park.
 For over 10 years, the club has organised a 10k race and series of 2k fun runs during the summer in conjunction with Darrick Wood School.
 Bromley Indoor Bowls Club is situated off Gillmans Road.
 Lawn bowls is played at the Excelsior Club in Poverest Recreation Ground.
 Knoll Lawn Tennis Club has (despite its name) five tarmac courts tucked away among the houses of Mayfield Avenue and Lynwood Grove.
 Bromley Tennis Centre (six indoor courts and four floodlit outdoor courts) is in the grounds of Newstead Wood School.